Give2Peer/g2p-client-android/README.md

 Snaps picture, prefills fields, I'm done in a matter of seconds.
 It's easier said than done, of course.

-Then again, Google should make a lost&found app altogether.
+Then again, Google should make a lost&found/ownership app altogether.
 Any big player should.
-Karma is and will stay forever free and libre.

 ROADMAP